wdi-red-coral/react-template/README.md

 user in state, as well as data related to the flash messages. `App` renders the `Header` component, and a list of routes, each of which render a component from `src/auth/components`.
-The `auth` directory has two non-component files, `api` and `messages`, which contain all the needed `fetch` calls, and messages to display when API calls succeed or fail, respectively.
+The `auth` directory has two non-component files, `api` and `messages`, which contain all the needed `axios` calls, and messages to display when API calls succeed or fail, respectively.

 We recommend following this pattern in your app.
 For instance, if you are making